Cypher Notation or JianPu (简谱)

 First a bit of history: Guzheng music used to be passed down by ear.
 Teachers would have their students listen to the teacher's rendition, sing the song, and then play it themselves.
 Songs were not codified instructions, they were templates.
 Each player would play it a little differently so there was no need to record every specific detail.
 Then the 20th century happened.

 Musical reforms in the mid 20th century were heavily influenced by the idea that the music and instruments of China needed to compete with the music and instruments of Europe.
 This led to the formation of specialty schools and a desire for standardization.

-Nowadays guzheng music is written in two systems: the western staff notation you are probably familiar with and the Chinese 简谱 (jiǎnpǔ).
-We know 简谱 in English as Cypher Notation or Numeric Notation.
-This article focuses on 简谱.
+Nowadays guzheng music is written in two systems: the western staff notation and the Chinese jiǎnpǔ (简谱).
+We know 简谱 in English as Cypher Notation, Cipher Notation, Numeric Notation, or Numbered Musical Notation.

 Numeric or Cypher notation gets its name from the use of numbers to represent notes.
 Each number represents a note in a key.
-Unlike staff notation, an individual number could represent one of several notes.
-The player needs to know the key the music is in to identify which note is represented by which number.
+Unlike staff notation, an individual number could represent any pitch.
+The player needs to know the key the music is in to identify which note, which pitch, is represented by which number.

 Any number 8 or higher is referring to the physical string on the instrument, not a note.
 A 0 indicates a rest.
 If you see letters in place of numbers you have stumbled onto koto notation.

 Guzheng are typically tuned so that unmodified or "open" strings produce notes on a pentatonic scale.
 For that reason the five open strings of an octave are notated as 1, 2, 3, 5, and 6.
 A 4 is played by pressing a 3 string with the left hand to raise the string's pitch by a half step.
 A 7 is played by pressing a 6.